DARIAH-ERIC/TERESAH/documentation/user_manual/readme.md

 Harvesting data
 ---------------

-A user (Supervisor and Administrator) can also harvest HTML pages containing RDFa information, for more information please see the folder TERESAH/documentation/harvester/ in the git repository
+A user (Supervisor and Administrator) can also harvest HTML pages containing RDFa information, for more information please see the folder TERESAH/documentation/harvester/ in the git repository and the [Metadata Application Profile](./../../app/assets/application_profile/HaS_WP8.1_Application_Metadata_Profile.pdf) written for the HaS project.

 The TERESAH API
 ===============